domtheanalyst/BellaBeat-Case-Study/README.md

 6. ggpubr: extends the abilities of ggplot2 to create multiple plots, etc.

-You can find all case study codes and visualizations here ... bellabeat-case-2.md
+You can find all case study codes and visualizations here ...
+[BellaBeat Case Study](https://github.com/domtheanalyst/BellaBeatCase-Study/blob/main/bellabeat-case-2.md)